-Cabinet Office accused of 'blacklisting' journalists and curbing openness with 'Orwellian' FoI Clearing House - Press Gazette
+Claims Cabinet Office is 'blacklisting' journalists in FOI row - Press Gazette

 Michelle Stanistreet, general secretary of the National Union of Journalists, dubbed the unit “positively Orwellian”.

-“It poses serious questions about the government’s approach to access to information, its attitude to the public’s right to know and the collation of journalists’ personal information,” she said.
+“It poses serious questions about the Government’s approach to access to information, its attitude to the public’s right to know and the collation of journalists’ personal information,” she said.

 “The Cabinet Office Clearing House sits within a broader context in which the authorities are clamping down on media access and closing off the public’s right to access information.”